ProbablyBoulesteix/Test-processor/README.md

 - JMP 0xAE would be 03 AE
 - Branch LT a,b,0xAA would be 04 00 01 AA

+This is fairly Generic C89 and has no platform specific calls.
+It should be able to run in any OS.

 Written by Luc Boulesteix